 If you needs more help to find a suitable place, we offer a free brokerage service.
 For more on this, please contact:

-Parents and carers of two year olds should be provided with a short written summary, or progress check about their child's development.
-For more detail on progress checks, please read: 2 year old progress check: a parent's guide [PDF 411KB] .
+Parents and carers of two year olds should be given a written summary (or progress check) on their child's development.
+For more about this, please read: 2 year old progress check: a parent's guide [PDF 411KB] .

 Your child will be offered a 'Two year old Integrated Review'.
-This brings together the thoughts of you (the parent), your health visitor and your childcare provider (if your child has one).
+This brings together the thoughts of you (parent), your health visitor and your childcare provider (if you have one).
 This will make sure that:

 - your child's progress, the things they can do well and anything they may need extra support with is recorded;

 - your child can start to access the services they need to meet their individual needs.

-For more detail on this review, please read: Two year old integrated review [PDF 282KB] .
+For more about this review, please read: Two year old integrated review [PDF 282KB] .